-Where a LOCAL site is located within forty (40) feet of an existing single-family residential zoning district, the maximum eave or parapet height for that portion of the LOCAL site shall be thirty-two (32) feet.
-This requirement shall supersede the minimum story
+Where a local site is located within forty (40) feet of an existing single-family residential zoning district, the maximum eave of parapet height for that portion of the local site shall be thirty-two (32) feet.
+This requirement shall supersede the minimum story requirement.